finos/common-domain-model/docs/event-model.md

 The `ExecutionDetails` data type represents details applicable to trade executions and includes attributes that describe the execution venue and execution type.
-Not all trades will have been \'executed\', such as those created from a Swaption Exercise event.
+Not all trades will have been 'executed', such as those created from a Swaption Exercise event.
 In those cases, the `executionDetails` attributes on `Trade` is expected to be empty.